THE SIKH TIMES

 November 26, 1981 The second round of talks between New Delhi and the Shiromani Akali Dal (S.A.D.).
 The list of forty-five demands has been replaced with a list of fifteen demands.
 The top demand is the unconditional release of Jarnail Singh Bhindranwale.

 March 18, 1982 Kuldip Singh Samra enters courtroom 4 at Osgoode Hall, armed with a revolver, and commits a double murder and two attempted murders after a judge rules against him in a disputed election at the Shiromani Sikh Society (gurdwara) at 269 Pape Avenue in Toronto.
 He flees the building and the country.
 A Canada-wide warrant is issued for Samra, who is charged with two counts of first degree murder and two counts of attempted murder.
 He is eventually arrested in India in 1990.
-Although Canada refuses India's request to exchange Samra for Talwinder Singh Parmar, who is wanted in India, Samra is eventually extradited to Canada in 1992.
+Although Canada refuses India's request to exchange Samra for Talwinder Singh Parmar (founder of the Babbar Khalsa International in Vancouver, BC, Canada), who is wanted in India, Samra is eventually extradited to Canada in 1992.

 April 5, 1982 The third round of talks between New Delhi and the Shiromani Akali Dal (S.A.D.).
 The Akalis unilaterally announce that the talks had failed.